9 players who did nothing at Arsenal… but shone after leaving

 While Ozyakup made just two first-team appearances for Arsenal, both of which came in the League Cup, the midfielder was able to witness two famous games as an unused substitute: the 8-2 defeat at Old Trafford and valiant 3-0 victory over AC Milan in an attempt to overturn a 4-0 first-leg deficit in the Champions League knockout stages.

-The Turkey international left the Emirates in 2012 and has since established himself as a mainstay for both Besiktas and Turkey.
+The Turkey international left the Emirates in 2012 and established himself as a mainstay for both Besiktas and Turkey.

-Now 26, Ozyakup has regularly been linked with a move back to England, with Manchester United and Tottenham among the notable names he has reportedly attracted interest from.
+Ozyakup was at one time regularly linked with a move back to England, with Manchester United and Tottenham among the notable names he reportedly attracted interest from.